kooflixy/Spicy-Chat-Bot/README.md

 # Spicy-Chat-Bot

 Spicy-Chat-Bot - telegram bot that allows users to communicate with SpicyChat bots using SpicyAPI.
+At the moment, the built-in custom SpicyAPI does not work.

 ## Authors